-6.1.2 Garages must be setback a minimum of 840mm behind the front wall of dwelling and be set back a minimum of 5m behind the front title boundary in accordance with the Memorandum of Common Provisions.
+6.1.2 Garages must be setback a minimum of 840 millimetres behind the front wall of dwelling and be set back a minimum of 5.4 metres behind the front title boundary in accordance with the Memorandum of Common Provisions.
+Refer to Memorandum of Common Provisions for height limitation.